leefuller23/www/content/post/moving-to-dot-uk.md

 All the previous pointers to the .io domain will continue to work.

 I'm a big fan of backwards compatability.
 If you use an app or service and it points to something.leefuller.io it will continue to work into the future.
 Same for email.

+## Status
+As of 04/06/2022 Email and Website are supported at .uk and .io - My self hosted 'qtnet' apps are more complex and still pending.